(Updated Nov. 13, 2023 to add role of subsidiaries in "What is equity accounting" section)

 The choice of acquisition methods typically says volumes about the way a company manages its accounts.
 Companies with conservative accounting will typically just fold acquisitions and investment in innovations into their existing business.

 Companies with aggressive accounting will prefer to keep investments at arms-length, either as subsidiaries or as equity investments.
 They like to develop new businesses as a JV or some other kind of start-up.
+We have documented the role of subsidiaries in accounting manipulation in a separate article.

 Companies that practice aggressive accounting will typically use the equity accounting method for subsidiaries (where it is optional) and equity investments (where it is compulsory).
 Under equity accounting, the initial investment is recorded at cost and each reporting period adjustments are made, depending on the assessed value of the investment at the end of the period.
 Any profit or income on the investment will also reflect in changes in the value of the investment in direct proportion to the ownership percentage.